incentivebeats/pso_pc-dragon_fix/README.md

 This is the cleanest, most surgical patch.
 Single immediate change.
 Sole side effect: outlier particles fall to z=0 / origin instead of producing screen-spanning quads.
 No fades broken.

+**BB equivalent:** Not yet located.
+The function may have been restructured along with the per-mesh culling rewrite (Section 2.5).
+A separate hunt in BB would be required.

 ---

 ## 5. Key Code Addresses in pso.exe (PE image base 0x00400000)